 We live in a world of sin and imperfection.
 I am a child of God striving each day to live out my calling.
-Welcome to my blog where you get the inside scoop of this Youth Pastor's world!"Don't let anyone look down on you because you are young, but set an example for the believers in speech, in life, in love, in faith, and in purity." - 1 Timothy 4:12
+Welcome to my blog where you get the inside scoop of this Child of God's life!"Don't let anyone look down on you because you are young, but set an example for the believers in speech, in life, in love, in faith, and in purity." - 1 Timothy 4:12

 Wednesday, October 28, 2015